-On December 1, 2009, Brenda Carter-Tsehaye ("Employee") filed a petition for appeal with the Office of Employee Appeals ("the OEA" or "the Office") contesting the District of Columbia Public Schools' ("Agency" or "DCPS") action of terminating her employment through a Reduction-in-Force ("RIF").
+On December 2, 2009, Glenda Smith ("Employee") filed a petition for appeal with the Office of Employee Appeals ("the OEA" or "the Office") contesting the District of Columbia Public Schools' ("Agency" or "DCPS") action of terminating her employment through a Reduction-in-Force ("RIF").
 The effective date of the RIF was November 2, 2009.
-Employee's position of record at the time her position was abolished was ET-15 English Teacher at Spingarn Senior High School ("Spingarn").
+Employee's position of record at the time her position was abolished was a ET-15 Counselor at Spingarn Senior High School ("Spingarn").

 I was assigned this matter on February 6, 2012.
 On February 9, 2012, I sent out an Order wherein I ordered the parties to submit written briefs on the issue of whether Agency conducted the instant RIF in accordance with all applicable District laws, statues, and regulations.
 Due to a typographical error in said order, I issued an Amended Order on February 15, 2012, wherein the parties were given additional time in which to file their respective briefs.
 Agency timely complied while Employee did not submit her brief as was required by the aforementioned orders.
 Accordingly, on May 1, 2012, I issued an Order for Statement of Good Cause wherein Employee was required to submit a statement explaining her failure to adhere to the deadline as was previously prescribed.
 She was also directed to submit her legal brief.
 Employee's response was due on or before May 11, 2012.
 To date, the OEA has not received a response from Employee.

 All of the aforementioned documents were sent to Employee's address of record with the OEA.
+The record is now closed.